-Risks that may have an impact on DAS UK's ability to attract, train, and retain talent and/or critical skill sets required by business objectives and the future business model.
-The vulnerabilities include an ineffective Target Operating Model, under-resourcing, increased attrition, reputational damage and inadequate employee engagement across the business.
+Risks that may have an impact on DAS UK's ability to attract, train, and retain talent and/or critical skill sets required to deliver business objectives and support the future business model.
+Shifting requirements and expectations through the experience of COVID-19 and supporting the needs of employees have been experienced.
+The implementation of a largely distributed and remote workforce has required adaptations at all levels of the business, but has allowed for an acceleration of a trend that was already evident.